 Executive Assistant & Office Manager

 Tom joined the CONEG team in 1988 after serving in the U.S. Army.
 Ever since, he has been instrumental in keeping the organizational wheels turning.
-In addition to providing support to the executive director and staff, he is responsible for all aspects of office operations, computer systems, records management, and organizing the newsletter.
+In addition to providing support to the executive director and staff, he is responsible for all aspects of office operations, computer systems, records management, organizing the newsletter, and maintaining the website.
 Tom handles logistical and administrative support to meetings of the governors, board of directors, program committees and other stakeholders.

 Elaine joined the CONEG staff in 2001.
 She has over 30 years of accounting and business administration experience.
 Elaine is a graduate of Prince George’s Community College, where she earned a degree in accounting.